Tarryn Allarakhia: Colchester United

 In July 2017, Allarakhia signed a one year development contract with Colchester United.
 He was released by the club at the end of the season.

 Crawley Town

 On 1 August 2018, Crawley Town signed Allarakhia on a two-year contract.
 He made his professional debut on 14 August in Crawley's EFL Cup match against Bristol Rovers.
 Allarakhia was loaned out for 28 days to Wealdstone on 8 January 2019.
-The deal was later extended to the end of the season.
-He made 18 appearances, scoring 4 times as Wealdstone reached the semi-finals of the playoffs.
-He was released by Crawley Town in summer 2021.
+The loan was later extended to the end of the season, during which he made 18 appearances, scoring 4 times as Wealdstone reached the semi-finals of the playoffs.
+Following this, he spent a further two seasons at Crawley Town, before being released in summer 2021.

 Woking

 On 19 August 2021, Allarakhia joined National League side, Woking on a one-year deal following a short-term trial period.
 He went onto feature twenty-two times for The Cards before leaving in July 2022 at the end of his contract.